bhklab/eacon_cnv_pipeline/README.md

 Dependency management for this pipeline is handled via `conda` for Python and `renv` for R. To get started with setup you can install miniconda3 using the instructions available here: https://docs.conda.io/en/latest/miniconda.html.
 If you do not currently have R installed, you can install it via conda using the command: `conda -c conda-forge r-base==3.6`.
-Please note that the EaCoN package has not been updated to work with R >= 4.0.
+Please note that this pipleine has not been updated to work with R >= 4.0.

 Alternatively you can install it directly from CRAN as described here: https://cran.r-project.org/.